 Sheakley UniComp is a Managed Care Organization (MCO) for Ohio workers’ compensation serving thousands of employers in the State of Ohio.
 As an MCO, Sheakley services employers’ workers’ compensation programs and the medical management of their workers’ compensation claims.
-This service includes proactive, comprehensive medical case management; assisting in the return to work of injured workers; utilizing return to work strategies and/or transitional work programs; remain at work services; on-site/job-site physical therapy; employee education; employer education and consultation; and a unique individualized reporting system.
+This service includes proactive, comprehensive medical case management; assisting in the return to work of injured workers; utilizing return-to-work strategies and/or transitional work programs; remain-at-work services; on-site/job-site physical therapy; employee education; employer education and consultation; and a unique individualized reporting system.

 Return to Work

 Return to work is one of the most important tactics in the world of MCOs.
-Sheakley UniComp utilizes several strategies to assist employers and injured workers with return to work; such as onsite physical therapy, creating a direct provider contact for employers, and offering physician consultation.
+Sheakley UniComp utilizes several strategies to assist employers and injured workers with the return to work; such as onsite physical therapy, creating a direct provider contact for employers, and offering physician consultation.

 First Report of Injury

 Another important measure among the MCOs is initial claim reporting to the BWC.
 This measure is commonly referred to as FROI or First Report of Injury turnaround time.
 Quicker response to injuries saves time and time saved helps prevent claims from becoming lost time.
 This is especially important when you consider that the average lost time claim is $37,000.
 Sheakley focuses on return-to-work strategies and quicker reporting of work-related injuries in order to prevent claims from becoming lost time.
 We are sensitive to the fact that workers’ compensation claims costs have a direct impact on employers.